openharmony/third_party_cangjie_runtime/README.md

 #### Usage Instructions

-The standard library build artifacts need to be used with the cjc compiler and runtime, etc. For specific integration methods, please see the [Cangjie Programming Language Standard Library API](./std/doc/libs/summary_cjnative_EN.md)
+The standard library build artifacts need to be used with the cjc compiler and runtime, etc. For specific integration methods, please see the [Cangjie Programming Language Standard Library API](./std/doc/libs/summary_cjnative_EN.md).

 #### More Build Options

 The build functionality of build.py provides the following additional options:

-- --target: Specifies the build platform, defaults to native build, supported targets are shown below(For cross-compilation, please refer to [Cangjie SDK Integration Build Guide](https://gitcode.com/Cangjie/cangjie_build/blob/dev/README_zh.md)):
+- `--target`: Specifies the build platform, defaults to native build, supported targets are shown below(For cross-compilation, please refer to [Cangjie SDK Integration Build Guide](https://gitcode.com/Cangjie/cangjie_build/blob/dev/README_zh.md)):
-  - native (default value)
+  - `native` (default value)
-  - ohos-aarch64: Cross-compile for ohos(ohos-aarch64)
+  - `ohos-aarch64`: Cross-compile for ohos(ohos-aarch64)
-  - ohos-x86_64: Cross-compile for ohos(ohos-x86_64)
+  - `ohos-x86_64`: Cross-compile for ohos(ohos-x86_64)
-  - windows-x86_64: Cross-compile Windows from Linux
+  - `windows-x86_64`: Cross-compile Windows from Linux
-- --target-toolchain: Specifies the path to compilation tools (required for cross-compilation)
+- `--target-toolchain`: Specifies the path to compilation tools (required for cross-compilation)
-- --target-sysroot: Specifies the directory of target system libraries (required for cross-compilation)
+- `--target-sysroot`: Specifies the directory of target system libraries (required for cross-compilation)
-- --build-args: cjc build options (optional)
+- `--build-args`: cjc build options (optional)
-- --jobs(-j): maximum number of concurrent build tasks
+- `--jobs(-j)`: maximum number of concurrent build tasks
-- --hwasan：Building the HWASAN version of std (for OHOS cross-compilation)
+- `--hwasan`：Building the HWASAN version of std (for OHOS cross-compilation)

 The install functionality of build.py provides the following additional options:

-- --prefix: Specifies the installation directory
+- `--prefix`: Specifies the installation directory
-- --host: Specifies which target platform to install for
+- `--host`: Specifies which target platform to install for

 You can also refer to [build.py](https://gitcode.com/Cangjie/cangjie_runtime/blob/dev/std/build.py) or use the `--help` option to learn more about compilation options: